 In the fourth quarter of 2017, we incurred an inventory charge of \$6 million in our International segment associated with a decision to reduce our local presence in Iraq.
-In the third quarter of 2016, we incurred inventory-related charges totaling \$45 million.
-These charges reflect adjustments necessary to reduce the carrying value of certain products determined to be excess or obsolete to their estimated net realizable value based on our then current market outlook for those products.
-This amount included \$24 million in the
+This charge reflected adjustments necessary to reduce the carrying value of these products to their net realizable value.